At a glance: Integrated partners can receive real-time postbacks of rejected installs.

-|Reject Reason||Reject Reason Value||Explanation|
+|Reject Reason||Reject Reason Value||User can configure||Explanation|

-|ctit_anomalies||[The measured Click to Install Time in Seconds]||CTIT Anomalies are attributed clicks that have been blocked based on unreasonable CTIT (Click To Install Time).|
+|ctit_anomalies||[The measured Click to Install Time in Seconds]||x||CTIT anomalies are attributed clicks that have been blocked based on unreasonable CTIT (click to install time).|

-|Installs that failed validation from the App Store|
+|store_install_validation||N/A||x||Installs that failed validation from the App Store|

-|site_blacklist||[Site ID]||Installs coming from Site IDs that AppsFlyer has blocked due to a high density of fraudulent activity, as determined by our internal algorithms|
+|site_blacklist||[Site ID]||x||Installs coming from Site IDs that AppsFlyer blocked due to a high density of fraudulent activity.
+Determined by our internal algorithms.|

 |install_validation_rules||[Ruleset ID]||✓||Installs are defined as invalid by the advertiser using user-defined validation rules.
 For example, the advertiser defines that they would like to promote their app only in the United States.
 Installs coming from outside of the United States, are considered invalid and are not attributed.|

 |bots||N/A||x||Blocked install attempts made by Bots|

-|click_flood||[Site ID]||x||Installs coming from Site IDs that AppsFlyer has blocked due to a high amount of installs with high CTIT and low Conversion Rate.
+|click_flood||[Site ID]||x||Installs coming from Site IDs blocked by AppsFlyer due to a large number of installs with high CTIT and low conversion rate.|

-Behavioral anomalies are install fraud installs, blocked due to inconsistent and abnormal post install behavior.
+|behavioral_anomalies||N/A||x||Behavioral anomalies are install fraud installs, blocked due to inconsistent and abnormal post-install behavior.|

-|install_hijacking||N/A||x||Install hijacking are attributed clicks that have been blocked based on unreasonable click and install time based on Google Play Server-Side API.|
+|install_hijacking||N/A||x||Install hijacking are attributed clicks blocked based on unreasonable click and install time based on the Google Play Server-Side API.|

 If you are integrated with AppsFlyer and want to start receiving postbacks on rejected installs, contact your Partner Development Manager or firstname.lastname@example.org.
 Specify which of the two methods mentioned suits you.

-If you want to add new parameters to your current postback, specify the parameter name as you would like to receive it such as, &rejected_reason and &rejected_reason_value.
+If you want to add new parameters to your current postback, specify the parameter name as you would like to receive it such as,

-If you want to add a completely new endpoint, send the new URL together with all relevant parameters to your Partner Development Manager or to email@example.com.
+If you want to add a new endpoint, send the new URL together with all relevant parameters to your Partner Development Manager or to email@example.com.